 Modern mobile homes have been designed and built to be energy efficient.
-Install Smoke/CO alarms as recommended previously (refer to Recommended Installation Instructions and Figure 2B).
+Install Smoke/CO alarms as recommended above (refer to Recommended Installation Instructions and figure 1).
 In older mobile homes that are not well insulated, extreme heat or cold can be transferred from the outside to the inside through poorly insulated walls and roof.
 This may cause a thermal barrier, which can prevent smoke from reaching an alarm mounted on the ceiling.
-In such mobile homes install your Smoke/CO Alarm on an inside wall with the top edge of the alarm at a minimum of 10 cm (4") and a maximum of 30.5 cm (12") below the ceiling (See Figure 1).
+In such mobile homes install your Smoke/CO Alarm on an inside wall with the top edge of the alarm at a minimum of 4 inches (10cm) and a maximum of 12 inches (30.5cm) below the ceiling (see figure 2).
 If you are not sure about the insulation in your mobile home, or if you notice that the outer walls and ceiling are either hot or cold, install your alarm on an inside wall ONLY!

-THIS EQUIPMENT SHOULD BE INSTALLED IN ACCORDANCE WITH THE NATIONAL FIRE PROTECTION ASSOCIATION'S STANDARD 72
+THIS EQUIPMENT SHOULD BE INSTALLED IN ACCORDANCE WITH THE NATIONAL FIRE PROTECTION ASSOCIATION'S STANDARD 72 (National Fire Protection Association, Batterymarch Park, Quincy, MA 02269).

-WARNING: This product is intended for use in ordinary indoor locations of family living units.
-It is not designed to measure compliance with commercial or industrial standards.
+WARNING - This product is intended for use in ordinary indoor locations of family living units.
+It is not designed to measure compliance with Occupational Safety and Health Administration (OSHA) commercial or industrial standards.

-B. Locations to Avoid:
+B. Where Not to Install:

-A WARNING: Do not install in garages, kitchens, furnace rooms or bathrooms!
-INSTALL AT LEAST 1.5 M (5') AWAY FROM ANY FUEL BURNING APPLIANCE.
+Do not install in garages, kitchens, furnace rooms or bathrooms!
+INSTALL AT LEAST 5 FEET AWAY FROM ANY FUEL BURNING APPLIANCE.

-Do not install within 0.9 m (3') of the following: The door to a kitchen, or a bathroom that contains a tub or shower, forced air supply ducts used for heating or cooling, ceiling or whole house ventilating fans, or other high air flow areas.
+Do not install within 3 ft (.9m) of the following: The door to a kitchen, or a bathroom that contains a tub or shower, forced air supply ducts used for heating or cooling, ceiling or whole house ventilating fans, or other high air areas.
 Avoid excessively dusty, dirty or greasy areas.
-Dust, grease or household chemicals can contaminate the alarm's sensors, causing the alarm to not operate properly.
+Dust, grease or household chemicals can contaminate the alarm's sensors, causing it to not operate properly.

-Place the alarm where drapes or other objects will not block the sensors.
+Place the alarm where drapes or other objects will not block the sensor.
 Smoke and CO must be able to reach the sensors to accurately detect these conditions.
 Do not install in peaks of vaulted ceilings, "A" frame ceilings or gabled roofs.
 Keep out of damp and humid areas.

-Install at least one 30.5 cm (12") away from fluorescent lights as electronic noise may cause nuisance alarms.
+Install at least one (1) foot away from fluorescent lights, electronic noise may cause nuisance alarms.
 Do not place in direct sunlight and keep out of insect infested areas.
-Extreme temperatures will affect the sensitivity of the Smoke/CO Alarm.
-Do not install in areas where the temperature is colder than $4.4^{\circ}C$ (40°F) or hotter than $37.8^{\circ}C$ (100°F), such as garages and unfinished attics.
-Do not install in areas where the relative humidity (RH) is greater than 85%.
+Extreme temperatures will effect the sensitivity of the Smoke/CO Alarm.
+Do not install in areas where the temperature is colder than 40 degrees Fahrenheit (4.4° Celsius) or hotter than 100 degrees Fahrenheit (37.8° Celsius), such as garages and unfinished attics.
+Do not install in areas where the relative humidity (RH) is above 85%.
 Place away from doors and windows that open to the outside.

-Step 2: Wiring Instructions Wiring Requirements
+Step 2 Wiring Instructions: